Trainline homepage

 10 of the best events to attend on Easter bank holiday weekend and how to get there by train

-This year, the Easter holiday period takes place between Friday 18th and Monday 21st April 2025.
+This year, the Easter holiday period takes place between Friday 3rd and Monday 6th April 2026.
 Across the country, people will attend events to make the most of their long weekend.
 From food festivals to river carnivals, there’s no shortage of things to do.
-With so many different events to choose from, we’ve compiled a list of the top 10 events to attend on the Easter bank holiday weekend – and obviously, how to get there by train!
+With so many different events to choose from, we’ve compiled a list of the top 10 events to attend on the Easter bank holiday weekend – and of course, how to get there by train!

 1. Easter at London Zoo